 - Leafy green vegetables, such as spinach and collard greens

 - Sardines (with the bones)

 Black DM, Rosen CJ.
 Clinical practice: postmenopausal osteoporosis.
 N Engl J Med.
 2016;374(3):254-262.
 PMID: 26789873

 Brown C. Vitamins, calcium, bone.
 In: Brown MJ, Sharma P, Mir FA, Bennett PN, eds.
 Clinical Pharmacology.
 12th ed.
 Philadelphia, PA: Elsevier; 2019:chap 39.

 Cosman F, de Beur SJ, LeBoff MS, et al. Clinician's guide to prevention and treatment of osteoporosis.
 Osteoporos Int.
 2014;25(10):2359-2381.
 PMID: 25182228

 Sakhaee K, Moe OW.
 Urolithiasis.
 In: Yu ASL, Chertow GM, Luyckx VA, Marsden PA, Skorecki K, Taal MW, eds.
 Brenner and Rector's The Kidney.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 38.

-US Preventative Services Task Force, Grossman DC, Curry SJ, Owens DK, et al. Vitamin D, calcium, or combined supplementation for the primary prevention of fractures in community-dwelling adults: US Preventive Services Task Force Recommendation Statement.
+US Preventive Services Task Force, Grossman DC, Curry SJ, Owens DK, et al. Vitamin D, calcium, or combined supplementation for the primary prevention of fractures in community-dwelling adults: US Preventive Services Task Force Recommendation Statement.
 JAMA.
-2018;319(15):1592-1599 PMID: 29677309
+2018;319(15):1592-1599.
+PMID: 29677309